unity3d-jp/MeshSync/Documentation~/index.md

 - **Keyframe Reduction**
 Perform keyframe reduction when importing animations.
-  - **Threshold** is the error tolerance.
+  - **Threshold**: the error tolerance.
   The number of keys will decrease is the threshold increases, but the error will increase as well.
-  - If **Erase Flat Curves** is enabled, curves that have no change (flat) will be deleted.
+  - **Erase Flat Curves**: delete curves that have no change (flat).

 - **Z-Up Correction**
 This setting is related only to 3ds Max and Blender which coordinate system is Z-Up, and specifies how to convert Z-Up to Y-Up.
 "Flip YZ" converts all vertices of Transform and Mesh to Y-up.
 "Rotate X" converts the root object's Transform to a Y-up by applying a -90 X rotation to the root object, leaving the Mesh as a Z-up.
 In many cases, "Flip YZ" is preferable.
-For your reference, Unity's standard fbx Importer does the equivalent of "Rotate X".
+For reference, Unity's standard fbx Importer does the equivalent of "Rotate X".

 - **Material List**
 MeshSyncServer and [SceneCachePlayer](SceneCache.md) maintain a list of materials.
 Changing the materials in this list will apply the changes in the corresponding objects.
   - If **Sync Material List** is enabled, changes in an object's material will be reflected in the material list and propagated to other objects with the same material.
-  - You can save and load the list with **Import List, Export List**.
+  - We can save and load the list with **Import List, Export List**.
   When updating the cache file, this can be used to carry over the materials.

 - **Progressive Display**